ahmed-shariff/experiment_server/README.md

 [configuration]
 # The `order` is an array of block names or an array of array of block names.
 order = [["conditionA", "conditionB", "conditionA", "conditionB"]]
-# The `groups` and `within_groups` keys allows you to define how the conditions specified
+# The `groups` and `within_groups` are optional keys that allows you to define how the
-# in `order` will be managed. `groups` would dictate how the top level array of `order`
+# conditions specified in `order` will be managed. `groups` would dictate how the top
-# will be handled. `within_groups` would dictate how the conditions in the nested arrays
+# level array of `order` will be handled. `within_groups` would dictate how the conditions
-# (if specified) would be managed.
-These keys can have one of the following values.
+# in the nested arrays (if specified) would be managed.
+These keys can have one
+# of the following values.
 # - "latin_square": Apply latin square to balance the values.
 # - "randomize": For each participant randomize the order of the values in the array.
 # - "as_is": Use the order of the values as specified.
+# When not specified, the default value is "as_is" for both keys.
 groups = "latin_square"
 within_groups= "randomize"